Crisis Response Team

 - All services offered are voluntary.

-New mobile crisis response process coming in 2025
+Mobile crisis response process

 A: The transition to an Olmsted County-specific mobile crisis response team allows for a more tailored approach to meeting the needs of our local community.
 By focusing resources and coordination within Olmsted County, we can ensure faster response times, improved service integration, and better alignment with our community’s specific needs and values.